confluentinc/streaming-ops/README.md

 7. Create and deploy the sealed secrets:

-    * There are two external secrets required to utilize this project.
+    There are two external secrets required to utilize this project.
+The following helps you create two secret files seal them for use inside the cluster.
+The namespace, secret name, and generic secret file name are related in the following commands, do not change them without understanding the seal script, executed next.

     * `ccloud` CLI login credentials are used to manage the Confluent Cloud resources controlled using the [ccloud operator code](images/ccloud-operator).
 An example of the layout of the secrets file required can be found in the file [secrets/example-ccloud-secrets.props](secrets/example-ccloud-secrets.props).
+Create a local secrets files for your `ccloud` credentials, _ensuring you do not commit them to any repository_.
+Execte a `kubectl create secret` command as below passing the path to your `ccloud` credentials file into the `--from-env-file` argument.

+    ```
+    kubectl create secret generic cc.ccloud-secrets --namespace=default --from-env-file=<path-to-your-file> --dry-run=client -o yaml > secrets/local-toseal/dev/default-ccloud-secrets.yaml
+    ```

     * The microservices demo code utilizes a MySQL database to demonstrate Kafka Connect and Change Data Capture.
 Credentials for the database are required to be provided.
-An example of the layout of this file can be found in the sample [secrets/example-connect-operator-secrets.props](secrets/example-connect-operator-secrets.props)
+An example of the layout of this file can be found in the sample [secrets/example-connect-operator-secrets.props](secrets/example-connect-operator-secrets.props).

-    Create a local secrets files for your `ccloud` credentials, ensuring you do not commit them to any repository.
-Execte a `kubectl create secret` command like below for each file passing the path to your `ccloud` credentials file into the `--from-env-file` argument.
 There isn't a need to create a seperate file for the database credentials file as that service is ran entirely inside the demonstrations Kubernetes cluster and is not publically accessible.

-    These commands will create generic secret files from your secrets files and put them into a staging area (`secrets/local-toseal`). _The namespace, secret name, and generic secret file name are related in this command, do not change them without understanding the seal script, executed next_.

     ```
-    kubectl create secret generic cc.ccloud-secrets --namespace=default --from-env-file=./secrets/example-ccloud-secrets.props --dry-run=client -o yaml > secrets/local-toseal/dev/default-ccloud-secrets.yaml
-    ```

-    ```
     kubectl create secret generic connect-operator-secrets --namespace=default --from-env-file=./secrets/example-connect-operator-secrets.props --dry-run=client -o yaml > secrets/local-toseal/dev/default-connect-operator-secrets.yaml
     ```

+    These commands have created generic secret Kubernetes secret manifests from your secrets files and put them into a staging area (`secrets/local-toseal`).

   * Seal the secrets, for the `dev` environment, with the following helper command which uses the `scripts/seal-secrets.sh` script.
 This command will place the sealed secret in `secrets/sealed/dev`, and these are the files which are safe to commit to the repository.